rizinorg/book/src/analysis/types.md

 ```
 [0x000006da]> ah?
-| ahr val            set hint for return value of a function
+| ahr val            set hint for the return value of a function
 ```

 ### Structure Immediates

 There is one more important aspect of using types in rizin - using `aht` you can change the immediate in the opcode to the structure offset.
-Lets see a simple example of [R]SI-relative addressing
+Let's see a simple example of [R]SI-relative addressing

 ```
 [0x000052f0]> pd 1